mach-composer/mach-composer-cli/docs/src/syntax.md

 - **`account_id`** - (Required) AWS account ID for this site
 - **`region`** - AWS region to deploy site in
 - `deploy_role` - The [IAM role](./prerequisites/aws#iam-deploy-role) needed for deployment
-- `route53_zone_name` - Define the Route53 zone name that should be created in case of public API components.
-Defaults the the specified `base_url`
+- `route53_zone_name` - Define the Route53 zone name on which the endpoints need to be added to.
+Required when endpoints are defined.
 - `extra_providers`